Lcunha25/inhabitants/README.md

 #Custom Post Type:
 ###Custom post Types were used for the strechco goal adventures, for the blog posts and product posts.

+#SASS
+I had to make some alterations to the wrapping on the first page adventures on the nth child 2 as the link broke when chrome restarted. to fix it I had to add position absolute to the second child div so that the image would be relative to the div and with width 100%.

 # License
 This project is licensed under the MIT License